-Sample questions relating to Hampden transfer of equity
+Hampden transfer of equity example support desk enquires

-- My mother died early last year leaving a mortgage-free property to me and my half brother 50:50.
-Having continues to reside at the property, there was a clause in the will specifying that the housecould not be sold for three years following her death so he could reside there for a while.
+- My dad died last March leaving a loan-free semi to me and my half brother equally.
+Having continues to reside at the premises, there was a condition in her will saying the propertycould not be sold for 2 years following her passing so he could reside there for a prescribed period.
 He now wants to remain in the property beyond the prescribed period.
-We have considered a transfer of equity.
-Would I be right in thinking that we should get a valuation then he'd get a mortgage in the conventional way to purchase my share?
+We have discussed a transfer of equity.
+Am I right in saying we should get a valuation then he'd get a mortgage in the conventional way to acquire my half from me?

-- When it comes to transfer of equity conveyancing involving a remortgage with Hampden should I be charged value added tax on the following: (1) Land Registry fee on the transfer of equity (2) Pre - completion search fee (3) SDLT E submission on the transfer (4) Bank TT fee
+- When it comes to transfer of equity conveyancing involving refinance with Hampden should I be paying value added tax on the following: (1) HMLR fee on the transfer of equity (2) Pre - completion search fee (3) SDLT E submission on the transfer (4) Bank TT fee

-Where you are adding a person on to the title deeds how do you wish to hold the property?
+Where you are adding someone on to the title deeds how do you wish to hold the property?
 Please provide your instructions by completing and returning a“Joint Ownership Declaration” Form.

-Information to consider in supporting the above Hampden transfer of equity information :
+Information to consider in conjunction with the above Hampden transfer of equity Info :

 Tax and Legal